Machine Learning Electroweakino Production: Evaluation

 In this subsection, we compare the performances of our GNNs described in Sec.\ \ref{sec:wino-eval} with that of the Boosted Decision Trees models implemented with the XGBoost library \cite{DBLP:journals/corr/ChenG16} for the Wino-like benchmark scenario with $m_{\tilde W}=300$ GeV and $m_{\tilde q}=2.2$ TeV.
 Boosted Decision Trees (BDTs) are an ensemble learning technique that combines the predictions of multiple decision trees to improve accuracy and robustness.
 XGBoost (Extreme Gradient Boosting) \cite{DBLP:journals/corr/ChenG16} is an advanced implementation of BDTs that excels in speed and performance.
 It uses a gradient boosting framework to iteratively add trees, optimising for the residual errors of previous iterations.

 The ensemble of BDTs is trained on the same data as the ensemble of GNNs\footnote{We also tried training BDTs on solely high-level or low-level data, but we obtained worse results.}.
-Low-level data for up to 250 particles, padded with zeros, is reshaped to the form of a 2D array, where the first dimension corresponds to events, and the second dimension contains concatenated variables, as listed in Table \ref{tab:low-level-variables}.
+Low-level data for up to 250 particles, padded with zeros\footnote{The zero-padding is, strictly speaking, not neccessary, because ParticleNet is capable of handling a variable-sized input.
+However, our architecture is based on the official implementation of ParticleNet as provided in \cite{particlenetcode} by its authors.
+In this approach, a fixed-size input is used in order to have a simple implementation for an efficient batched training on GPU.
+Particle features are padded with zeros such that they always have the same length, and a \textit{mask} array is used to indicate if a position is occupied by a real particle or by a zero-padded value.}, is reshaped to the form of a 2D array, where the first dimension corresponds to events, and the second dimension contains concatenated variables, as listed in Table \ref{tab:low-level-variables}.
 High-level variables, listed in Table \ref{tab:high-level-variables}, are appended in front of the low-level data.
 A subset of training data is used to find the optimal hyperparameters using the Optuna package \cite{DBLP:journals/corr/abs-1907-10902} and 100 trials.
 Values of the optimal hyperparameters are listed in Table \ref{tab:bdt-hyper} in Appendix \ref{sec:hyperparameters}.
 When the hyperparameters are set, ten models are trained using the same train-validation split as for the GNNs.

 The output of a BDT model is shown in Fig.\ \ref{fig:bdt-score}.
 The figure depicts the score of one of the ten models weighted by the cross section.
 One can see from the plot that, unlike the GNN output, there is no peak for $s \simeq 0$ for the background.
 The peak at $s \simeq 1$ for the signal is also very weak.
 This suggests that the BDT is not able to distinguish well between the background and the signal.
 Nevertheless, most 1 $\tilde q$ and 2 $\tilde q$ events are assigned high score values, which implies that the algorithm can find differences between jets originating from squark decays and ISR.